brunch/brunch/readme.md

     brunch new

-start the file watcher to process all .coffee, .sass or .html file changes automatically
+Then you can start the file watcher.
+It will compile your .coffee, .styl and .eco files on the fly after every change so you don't have to do it manually.

     brunch watch